wcerfgba/moneylab-nft-essay/nft-bad.md

-and the centralisation of ownership (https://12bytes.org/wp-content/uploads/Media-Ownership-2011.png), the interests of the public, and of future artists, are being increasingly limited, in favour of short-term profit gain for a minority of companies.
+and the centralisation of ownership (https://12bytes.org/wp-content/uploads/Media-Ownership-2011.png), the interests of the public, and of future artists, are being increasingly limited, in favour of short-term profit gain...

-rather than creating a valuable public domain of our shared cultural outputs, art has been commodified, and artists are forced to compete for funding and recognition.
+... for a minority of companies. rather than creating a valuable public domain of our shared cultural heritage, art has been commodified, and artists are forced to compete for funding and recognition. art and artistic processes are being forced to fit into preconceived notions of value, in place of the development of new systems which reward artists for their contributions to society. nfts are just the latest attempt at commodification, riding on the coat-tails of the cryptocurrency bubble. even if nfts are theoretically capable of providing value to artists, the market for nfts has quickly become entirely speculative, and this makes nfts currently useless for artists, because traders are only interested in the mimetic value of artworks, not their emotional, aesthetic, or critical value. the implication is that art is only valuable if other people want it, but some of the most important art...

-memetics
+... is valuable because it contradicts society's values (http://4.bp.blogspot.com/-F6iE2BQ0BfE/UKRPOh46_RI/AAAAAAAAKW8/efyivwjbyHk/s1600/pink-flamingos-pig-portable.jpg). artists and artistic communities have spoken out in opposition to nfts (https://the-crypto-syllabus.com/brian-eno-on-nfts-and-automatism/)...

-xxxxxx
+... and this trend will continue, as more artists learn that not only do nfts fail to provide them with a larger audience, but that nfts are contradictory to the very nature of art itself. we need to focus on the importance of art and artists to our civilisation, and continue to examine the relationship between art and capital through a critical lens, or we risk the erasure of provocative and important art and artistic practice. fin